 Today, the park is a major regional destination.
-It’s run by public rec agency Metro Parks Tacoma and has managed its sprawling acreage of flowers, trees and shoreline since xyxy.
-The park also has a modern zoo and aquarium, the newly renovated Owen Beach, trails abound, a boathouse marina with rentals and fishing gear, some crazy cool gardens, a playground and a Japanese-style Pagoda original to 1914.
-And, to my delight, it’s also home to a rich history of quirky-cool attractions that have come and gone, all with some amazing stories and photos attached.
+It’s run by public rec agency Metro Parks Tacoma.
+The park also has the modern Point Defiance Zoo & Aquarium, the newly renovated Owen Beach, trails abound, a boathouse marina with watercraft rentals and fishing gear, some crazy cool gardens, a playground, and a Japanese-style Pagoda original to 1914.
+To my delight, it’s also home to a rich history of quirky-cool attractions that have come and gone, all with some amazing stories and photos attached.

 In a state with so much lush greenery, I was initially surprised by the public’s steadfast admiration of this park.
 But, upon a closer look, it’s clear that Point Defiance Park is, indeed, a very special place.

 Setting the Scene

 Situated on the entirety of a wooded peninsula carved from ancient glaciers and topped with a dense and towering forest, Point Defiance Park is buffered on three sides by the salty inlet waters of the Puget Sound and nestled into the northern tip of Tacoma’s city limits in western Washington.
 You find its main entrance at 5400 N Pearl St.

 Ask any one of its 3 million visitors, and I’d wager a guess they’d tell the true beauty and splendor of Point Defiance is inherent to it remaining largely untouched for centuries.